How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Method 2: Desktop Automation with Global Coordinates

-When testing non-web applications or using tools like PyAutoGUI and AutoHotkey, you need absolute global monitor coordinates.
+Testing non-web apps or using PyAutoGUI / AutoHotkey?
+You need absolute global coordinates.

 - Open the Screen Coordinates Tool in fullscreen mode.